GOT ENOUGH FOR RETIREMENT ?

 Sleep at Night : After reading the above, it is reasonable to conclude that all the contradictory experts' advice should be ignored.
 Use common sense instead.

 Mental Competence : Different asset types and investing strategies require different levels of attention and mental competence.
 Although experience makes us wiser, the doctors say that after age 50 the benefits of experience are off-set by the degradation of our cognitive function - even in 'normal' people with no clinical dementia.
-Will we see this in ourselves so we can make changes?
+Will we see this in ourselves?
 If we see this in the spouse who manages our money, will we be able to convince him to give over control?
 Doctors say that in general retirees -

 - are hyper loss averse with lower capacity to deal with risk and uncertainty.